 Want to apply?
 All you need is a science undergraduate degree and a willingness to tour Australia with a bunch of other new performers.
 After an incredible, stretching, social and educational experience, you’ll come away with a Masters degree from the Australian National University, and a wild bunch of memories.

-Oh, and did I mention the entire course is on full scholarship?
+Oh, and did I mention the scholarship?

 Merryn McKinnon joined the circus with me in 2001.
 She’s now Dr Merryn McKinnon, and a lecturer at the Centre for Public Awareness of Science at the Australian National University, and she’s helping to recruit a new troupe of performers.